 A popular area for students and professionals, Archer Road is southwest of the University of Florida and full of restaurants and shopping.
 The Archer Road neighborhood is very convenient and has almost everything the average renter could need or want on a daily basis.
-Additionally, the nearby Butler Plaza shopping and dining complex is currently undergoing a massive expansion, with new superstores like Sam's Club scheduled to open as soon as 2016.
+Additionally, the nearby Butler Plaza, Butler North, and Butler Town Center shopping areas have undergone massive expansion and new shops and dining options open nearly every month.
 The entire expansion, at 758,000 square feet, will bring Butler Plaza to nearly 2 million square feet, making it the definitive shopping and dining epicenter of Gainesville.
 To get close to all of the action, search apartments near Butler Plaza.
 However, there is one drawback which is the heavy traffic that comes with the convenience on having so many places close by.
 Many RTS buses run through virtually every apartment community in the neighborhood if you don't want to deal with the traffic.
-Check out apartments in the area here.

 Sorority Row and South Gainesville

 Very close to campus and Greek life, the Sorority Row and South Gainesville neighborhood is a relatively quiet and secluded living location.
 Down the road are natural beauties such as Payne's Prairie nature preserve and Lake Wauberg.

 West Gainesville is a diverse neighborhood filled with residential neighborhoods as well as student apartment communities.
 With shopping, restaurants, and nature trails, it is clear why it is a popular home for all sorts of people.
 West Gainesville is in close proximity to the Oaks Mall, Butler Plaza, movie theaters, and countless other things to do and see.
 Don't worry about not being right in the center of town—buses run by all our West Gainesville apartments.